I will continue to expand this page as your questions come in. Email me anytime:

 You can’t change the slide by simply changing the placement of the hook because the upper male end is reversed and won’t match up.
 The horn would have to be rebuilt.
-And as that affects the sound negatively, Jerry won’t build a SIMA that way.
+And as that affects the sound negatively, Jerry won’t build a NY Soloist or Sima that way.
 In our experience, it only takes a few days to get comfortable with the inverted position and most find it more comfortable as well as easier to access.
-Most importantly, the SIMAs are so wonderfully in tune that you shouldn’t need a slide adjustment for pitch.
+Most importantly, current Jerome Callet trumpets are so wonderfully in tune that you shouldn’t need a slide adjustment for pitch.
 Even for the low C# only a slight lip/tongue adjustment by ear is needed.
-Like the finest vintage trumpets of old, the slide is only intended to give you a low F when needed.
+Like the most coveted trumpets of old, the slide is only intended to give you a low F when needed.

 There is back pressure only if you noticeably overblow.
-The SIMA responds best when you let it do the work.
-The blow is so smooth and centered that the best combination so far has been with a Callet SC3 mouthpiece with a 29 throat!
-Several Las Vegas lead players using the SIMA encouraged Jerry to make an SC2 with the 29 throat (now called SC3) and it really works!
+The Sima responds best when you let it do the work.
+The blow is so smooth and centered that the best combination is actually with the 29 throat of a Callet SC "Superchops" mouthpiece.
+Several Las Vegas lead players using the Sima encouraged Jerry to make his SC2 mouthpiece with the 29 throat (now called SC3) and it really worked!
 Interestingly, Jerry tried 29 throats many times in the past.
 But he never found a combination that worked - until the Sima.
 Of course, players that would like a bit more open blow should move to the .460 NY Soloist.
 Response with the NY Soloist is nearly as quick.
 And unlike other .460 and larger horns, the NY Soloist won't suck your endurance down the tubes.

-I've measured the leadpipe depth on my personal SIMA at 29.52mm and 29.42mm on my personal NY Soloist.
+I've measured the leadpipe depth on my personal Sima at 29.52mm and 29.42mm on my personal NY Soloist.
 My Callet SC4 and SC6 mouthpieces both insert 22.4mm.
 I installed a Harrelson spacer to decrease my gap on both horns to 1 millimeter.
-And I definitely found an improvement in clean articulation and centered pitch.
+This provided a small, though still helpful improvement in articulation and center of pitch.

-The SIMA is a medium weight horn.
-The bell is thicker than average but the valve section is a little lighter than norm.
-Actual weight is 2.34 pounds or 1.06 kilograms.
-Due to the wonderful front-to-back balance, the SIMA feels even lighter in the hands than the actual weight would suggest.
+The NY Soloist and Sima are medium weight horns.
+The bell is thicker than average but the valve section is a little lighter than normal.
+Actual weight in Bb is 2.34 pounds or 1.06 kilograms.
+Due to the wonderful front-to-back balance, these trumpets feel even lighter in the hands than the actual weight would suggest.

-Can I get a SIMA in gold plate?
+Can I get a Callet horn in gold plate?

-I've been pleased to learn of the large and extremely loyal following the Callet Soloist commands even though it's now a 20 year old design.
-Nearly all the Soloists were a straight .470 and many players strongly feel it is the best large bore horn ever made.
+I've been pleased to learn of the large and extremely loyal following the Callet Soloist commands even though it's now a 25 year old design.
+Nearly all the Soloists were a straight .470 and many players strongly feel it is the best extra large bore horn ever made.
 Without doubt, it's a powerful, full, and lush sounding trumpet.
 And, it avoids much of the excess spread and weak core that plague other large and extra large bore horns.
-But after many head-to-head comparisons, the SIMA is even more powerful than the 1980's Soloist!
-You have to lay back on the SIMA rather than attack it like a Soloist.
-Then, the center and focus of the SIMA really take over.
-The result is greater projection with much more endurance and improved intonation combined with the stunning richness of sound that only the SIMA provides.
+But after many head-to-head comparisons, the NY Soloist and SIMA are actually even more powerful than the 1980's Soloist!
+You have to lay back on these new, improved designs rather than attack them like a Soloist.
+Then, the center and focus of the NY Soloist and SIMA truly take over.
+The result is greater projection with much more endurance and improved intonation combined with a stunning richness of sound that only the newer designs offer..

 Should I use heavy bottom caps?

-Our initial findings - gosh no. In our testing, it's much better to settle into the perfectly centered blow of the SIMA.
-This will provide the best long term results.
+Our initial findings - gosh no. In our testing, it's much better to settle into the perfectly centered blow of the NY Soloist and Sima.
+This provides the best long term results.
 Then again, it is your horn.
-So, if you are an advanced player that has settled into the standard SIMA then experimented with heavy caps I will be pleased to hear your findings and pass them onto others.
+So, if you are an advanced player that has fully settled into the blow with standard caps then experimented with heavy caps.
+I will be pleased to hear your findings and pass them onto others.

 Should I have a precision valve alignment done?

 Jerry does not recommend it.
-First, the precision and consistency of the SIMAs has been exceptional.
+First, the precision and consistency of our current models has been excellent.
 So, Jerry has found that additional alignment is not needed.
 Second, Jerry has found that secondary alignments can upset the original balance - some horns played as well, but others played noticeably worse.
 And Jerry has not found any that played better.
 Nonetheless, if you decide to have an aftermarket valve alignment I would be pleased to hear your findings.